vizv/scripts/docs/gui/journal.rst

 - Fast Rewind: Use 'Shift+Left'/'Ctrl+B' and 'Shift+Right'/'Ctrl+F'to move the cursor one word back or forward
 - Longest X Position Memory: The cursor remembers the longest x position when moving up or down, making vertical navigation more intuitive.
 - Mouse Control: Use the mouse to position the cursor within the text, providing an alternative to keyboard navigation.
-- New Lines: Easily insert new lines using the submit key, supporting multiline text input.
+- New Lines: Easily insert new lines using the :kbd:`Enter` key, supporting multiline text input.
 - Text Wrapping: Text automatically wraps within the editor, ensuring lines fit within the display without manual adjustments.
 - Backspace Support: Use the backspace key to delete characters to the left of the cursor.
 - Delete Character: 'Ctrl+D' deletes the character under the cursor.